Does Your Presbytery Require English to Participate?

 - A frustration that many mid council leaders have expressed is difficulty in finding, scheduling, and affording translators for presbytery meetings.
-With spf.io, we make it easy for you to offer your meeting participants translation and closed captions in more than fifty languages.
-Don’t worry about setting it up, spf.io will work with you to ensure our service is set up correctly before each meeting.
+With spf.io, we make it easy for you to offer your meeting participants translation and closed captions in more than sixty languages.
+Multilingual polls to ensure people can vote on motions in their own language.
+And don’t worry about setting it up, spf.io will work with you to ensure our service is set up correctly before each meeting.

 Dedicated Tech Support:

 - When you join spf.io, we want to do everything in our power to see your presbytery succeed!
 We believe in supporting the church as we work to be more inclusive as a body.
 With your spf.io purchase, we offer you dedicated tech support to ensure spf.io runs smoothly.

 - Enhanced Human Review – We offer industry-level translation quality when we combine spf.io’s powerful AI with certified human reviewers.
 We are able to provide enhanced human review for most languages with additional cost.

 - Additional Tech Support – We are happy to provide you with additional tech support to help wrinkle out any kinks in your existing tech setup beyond the scope of spf.io!
 We work with churches across the world and know of many best practices and resources.
 Select Extended Tech Support.